vnguyen01/vnguyen01.github.io/_posts/2020-06-05-welcome-to-jekyll.markdown

 I merged, basically overriding all the files in `master` since it was just the chosen theme with none of my previous work.
 This time, I made sure to have the theme explicitly specified as `theme: minima` in `_config.yml` before I merged and pushed.

-One thing that is *very* annoying is a page might look normal when serve locally but not so when served by Github... and for this the only thing I can do is to commit and test often!
+One thing that is *very* annoying is a page might look normal when served locally but not so when served by Github... and for this the only thing I can do is to commit and test often!

 ## Override and Customize Minima Theme